Sun Country Airlines | Las Vegas

 Las Vegas, NV 89109

-Culinary giant Gus Savoy's first restaurant outside of Paris, this intimate (75 seats), minimalist space in Caesars specializes in amazing French fare and even has views of the Eiffel Tower.
-Designed by Jean-Michel Wilmotte, Restaurant Gus savoy features an impressive selection of French wine, superb service and lofty price tags.
+The first restaurant outside of Paris for culinary giant Guy Savoy, this 75-seat minimalist space in Caesars specializes in amazing French fare along with views of the Eiffel Tower.
+Designed by Jean-Michel Wilmotte, Restaurant Guy Savoy features an impressive selection of French wine, superb service and lofty price tags.

 From the endless shrimp cocktails to the never-ending buffets, world-class dining hasn’t always been synonymous with Sin City.
-But ever since Wolfgang Puck opened his first restaurant in Vegas, the restaurant scene has taken fine dining to the next level.
-Today it isn’t a question of where is the best restaurant, but more a matter of budget and the number of meals you can devote to enjoying the work of some of the finest chefs working today.
+But ever since Wolfgang Puck opened his first restaurant in Vegas, the dining scene has taken fine dining to the next level.
+Today, it isn’t a question of which is the best restaurant, but more a matter of budget and the number of meals you can devote to enjoying the work of some of the finest chefs working today.

 True to form, the top casino-hotels cater to guests’ taste buds with some of the finest restaurants in town.
 Headed by celebrity chefs, these are the enclaves of gourmands who won’t flinch at an exorbitant bill.
-The MGM Grand has the only Michelin three-star chef in Vegas, Joel Robuchon and his eponymous restaurant, where diners rave about the 16-course tasting menu.
-Other major players include Daniel Boulud, Thomas Keller, Michael Mina and Guy Savoy who draw well-heeled crowds to their exquisite settings.
+The MGM Grand has the only chef and restaurant to garner three stars from Michelin, Joël Robuchon and his eponymous restaurant, where diners rave about the 16-course tasting menu.
+Other major players include Thomas Keller, Michael Mina and Guy Savoy who draw well-heeled crowds to their exquisite venues.
 Guests of the Aria, Bellagio, Mandalay Bay, Wynn Las Vegas and Venetian/Palazzo can splurge on a multi-course banquet that is a feast for the senses one night, and then sample the numerous other offerings in the same hotel the next few nights.
 Even second-tier hotels feature a multitude of excellent offerings to keep gaming guests happy.

-The best dining in town isn’t limited to a hotel property.
-Away from the neon and sequins, visitors are discovering what the locals already know: there are a number of fabulous places just waiting to be tried.
+The best dining in town isn’t limited to hotels, though.
+Away from the neon and sequins, visitors are discovering what the locals already know: There are a number of fabulous places just waiting to be tried.
 Origin India Restaurant & Bar and Lotus of Siam are two that offer exotic cuisine and a first-class experience off the Strip.

 After an all-night poker game, breakfast is always a winner.
 And in Vegas, breakfast is something to celebrate.
-Forget coffee and toast and head to Hash House A Go Go, The Egg & I or Jamms to start the day right.
-For those in need of a bit of pampering, Bouchon at the Venetian has garnered rave reviews.
+Forget coffee and toast and head to Hash House A Go Go, The Egg Works or Jamms to start the day right.
+For those in need of a bit of pampering, Bouchon Bistro at The Venetian garners rave reviews.